opensourced/mirror-service/README.md

 ## How does it work

-Whenever the master branch is updated, a GitLab pipeline runs whcih forms repos into the OpensourcEd GitHub organisation.
+Whenever the master branch is updated, a GitLab pipeline runs which forks repos into the OpensourcEd GitHub organisation.

 ## How to contribute